NEZNAMY/TAB/.github/wiki/feature_guide_belowname.md

 > [!NOTE]
 > This is just an example, the plugin is not limited to displaying different values only per world.
 > If you want per server values on proxy, use %server% with server names.
-> If you want WorldGuard regions, use %worldguard_region_name% with region names.
-> This works for any placeholder offered by the plugin or by PlaceholderAPI.
+> This works for any placeholder offered by TAB or by PlaceholderAPI.

 ## Example 2 - Hiding `title` for 1.20.3+ players
 1.20.3 has replaced `value` field,